Habiba-Hussein/Power-BI/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_analysis.csv" file ,which contains well-detailed information about the business and additionally has
+Sales Data: The primary dataset used for this analysis is the "sales_analysis.xlsx" file ,which contains well-detailed information about the business and additionally has
 4 datasets within it i.e sales orders,regions, products and customers

 ### Tools Used